CliMA/LESbrary.jl/README.md

 # LESbrary.jl

-Modeling framework to build a large library of large eddy simulations (LES) of ocean surface boundary layer turbulence — the _LESbrary_ — with [Oceananigans.jl](https://github.com/climate-machine/Oceananigans.jl).
+This package is a framework for building a library of large eddy simulations (LES) of ocean surface boundary layer turbulence — the _LESbrary_ — with [Oceananigans.jl](https://github.com/climate-machine/Oceananigans.jl).
 The LESbrary will archive turbulence data for both idealized and realistic oceanic scenarios.

 # Python conda environment